German Primate Centre

-The functions and services of the DPZ concentrate on biological and biomedical research on and with primates and include the study and maintenance of free ranging primate populations and improvements in husbandry of primates in human care.
+The functions and services of the DPZ concentrate on biological and biomedical research on and with primates, and include the study and maintenance of free ranging primate populations and improvements in husbandry of primates in human care.

-The DPZ's mission is to serve as a center of excellence for research with primates and as a service and competence center for those institutions in Germany and abroad that house primates and/or do primate-related research (e.g. academic laboratories and zoological gardens).
-The center is organized in three sections: Organismic Primate Biology, Neurosciences and Infection Research.
+The DPZ's mission is to serve as a centre of excellence for research with primates, and as a service and competence centre for those institutions in Germany and abroad that house primates and / or do primate-related research (e.g. academic laboratories and zoological gardens).
+The centre is organised in three sections: Organismic Primate Biology, Neurosciences, and Infection Research.

 The DPZ is closely cooperating with the University of Göttingen and the local Max-Planck Institutes.
 Heads of departments hold professorship at the University of Göttingen or at the Faculty of Veterinary Medicine in Hanover.

 Currently, about 1400 monkeys from nine species (including rhesuses, ring-tailed lemurs, common marmosets, olive baboons, macaques), live in the primate husbandry of the DPZ.
 Part of them are needed for research at the DPZ or provided to other publicly funded scientific institutes.
-Apart from research, the center offers examinations and treatments of primates as a service for scientists, institutions, companies, and zoos.
+Apart from research, the centre offers examinations and treatments of primates as a service for scientists, institutions, companies, and zoos.